FBI investigating antisemitic threats against Jewish community at Cornell University

 School officials called in law enforcement, including the FBI, to investigate the content of the posts, which appeared to be instigated by the ongoing Israel-Hamas war.

+"The FBI is aware of the threats made to Cornell University's Jewish community.
+We take all threats seriously and are working closely with Cornell and our law enforcement partners at every level to determine the credibility, share information, and take appropriate investigative action," an FBI spokesperson told CBS New York in a statement.
+"We encourage members of the public to immediately report anything they consider suspicious to law enforcement.
+Nothing is more important than the safety of our communities and we will not tolerate violence motivated by hate and extremism."

-Gov. Kathy Hochul posted a message on social media calling them "disgusting and hateful."
+Gov. Kathy Hochul posted a message on social media calling the threats "disgusting and hateful."

 New York Attorney General Letitia James said the posts are "absolutely horrific."